 Fresh asparagus and pea soup with ricotta and smashed pea and mint crostini

-And, the icing on the cake (or the topping on the soup) are the ricotta and smashed mint-scented pea crostini (I used my amazing Goldtouch baking sheet to make the crostini…seriously the best pan I’ve ever had!!).
+And, the icing on the cake (or the topping on the soup) are the ricotta and smashed mint-scented pea crostini.
+This pan is great (and huge!!) – my fave baking pan!!

 Fresh asparagus and pea soup with ricotta and smashed pea and mint crostini